Trump Administration Considers Antitrust Probe into Homebuilders

 About DHI

 D.R.
 Horton, Inc. is a homebuilding company.
-The Company constructs and sells homes through its operating divisions in 125 markets across 36 states.
+The Company is primarily engaged in the acquisition and development of land and the construction and sale of residential homes, with operations in over 126 markets across 36 states.
 The Company’s segments include Homebuilding, Rental, Forestar, Financial Services, and Other.
-The Homebuilding divisions are primarily engaged in the acquisition and development of land and the construction and sale of residential homes.
+The Homebuilding division is primarily engaged in the acquisition and development of land and the construction and sale of residential homes.
 The Company’s rental segment consists of single-family and multifamily rental operations.
 The single-family rental operations construct and lease single-family homes within a community and then generally market each community for a bulk sale of rental homes.
-The Forestar segment is a residential lot development company with operations in 59 markets across 24 states.
+The Forestar segment is a residential lot development company with operations in 64 markets across 23 states.
 The Financial services segment provides mortgage financing and title agency services to homebuyers in many of the Company’s homebuilding markets.
-It also conducts insurance-related operations.

 About the author